course-dprep/ADE-event-on-AirBnB-prices/README.md

-# The effect of Amsterdam Dance Event (ADE) and the prices of different types of Airbnb accommodations.
+# The effect of Amsterdam Dance Event (ADE) on the prices of different types of Airbnb accommodations.

 welcome to our Research project!